hdc-arizona/traveler-integrated/README.md

 ```

 A couple notes with this approach:
-- This command "mounts" your host `traveler-integrated` directory as
+- This command "mounts" your host `traveler-integrated` directory in the
+  container's root `/` directory as `/traveler-dev`. *Don't* use
-  `/traveler-dev`; *don't* use `/traveler-integrated` inside the docker
+  `/traveler-integrated` inside the docker container, as it won't contain any
-  container, as it won't contain any changes that you make
+  changes that you make
 - This will just give you a `bash` terminal inside the container, where you can
   load data from the command line using `bundle.py` (see
   [below](#bundling-data)); it won't actually start Jupyter or
   traveler-integrated.
-For that, run `bash /traveler-dev/develop.sh`
+For that, run `bash /traveler-dev/develop.sh`.
-- This launches Jupyter and traveler-integrated together.
-Jupyter doesn't like
+- `/traveler-dev/develop.sh` launches Jupyter and traveler-integrated together.
-  to exit without confirmation, but the prompt may be buried in the log when you
+  Jupyter doesn't like to exit without confirmation, but the prompt may be
-  hit `Ctrl-C`; to actually get it to terminate, you need to hit `Ctrl-C` twice.
+  buried in the log when you hit `Ctrl-C`; to actually get it to terminate, you
+  need to hit `Ctrl-C` twice.
+Remember that you will still be inside the docker
+  container after terminating; you will still need to type `exit` to return to a
+  normal terminal outside of the container.
-  Or if it really refuses to exit, run `docker ps -a` and `docker stop
+- In the event that something really refuses to exit, in another terminal, run
+  `docker container ls` to see which container is still running, and then
-  container_name` in another terminal.
+  `docker stop container_name` in another terminal to shut it down.
+- Other docker commands that you might need: `docker ps -a` lists all
+  containers, including ones that you've stopped; to clean these, run
+  `docker container prune`.
 - If your using WSL, it's not very smart about paths; you need to use an
   absolute path in place of `"$(pwd)"` that actually references drive letters,
   like `/mnt/d/Repositories/traveler-integrated`